White Sox vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have been the favorite once in the past 10 games and lost that contest.
+- The White Sox have played as the underdog in 10 of their past 10 games and have gone 3-7 in those contests.

-- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over four times.
+- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on five occasions.

-- The White Sox have one win against the spread in their last two chances.
+- The White Sox have gone 1-1-0 against the spread over their past 10 contests (two of those games had a spread listed by bookmakers).

 White Sox Betting Records & Stats

-- The White Sox are 19-15 in games they were listed as the moneyline favorite (winning 55.9% of those games).
+- The White Sox have been chosen as underdogs in 64 games this year and have walked away with the win 21 times (32.8%) in those games.

-- In games they have played as a moneyline favorite with odds of -110 or shorter, the White Sox have a record of 20-17 (54.1%).
+- The White Sox have a record of 17-36, a 32.1% win rate, when they're set as the underdog by +100 or more by sportsbooks this season.

-- The White Sox have an implied moneyline win probability of 52.4% in this game.
+- The White Sox have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.

-- The White Sox have played in 100 games with a set over/under, and have combined with their opponents to go over the total 44 times (44-50-6).
+- Games involving the White Sox have gone over the total set by oddsmakers in 45 of 101 chances this season.

-- The White Sox have covered 50% of their games this season, going 6-6-0 ATS.
+- The White Sox are 6-6-0 against the spread in their 12 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!